michael-kelleher/Interactive-Lab-Hub/Lab 6/README.md

 **\*\*\*Consider how you might use this messaging system on interactive devices, and draw/write down 5 ideas here.\*\*\***

+1. ETAs for tram arrival times.
+When the Roosevelt Island tram departs, the operator will send a message to the channel.
+That can then be received by the opposite station to let them know when the tram will arrive.
+2. Snow Day Alert/Emergencency Notification system.
+The adminastrator can send a message to to the topic and it will be distributed to the subscribers of the topic, which would include parents and teachers.
+3. Communinty Crowd Sourcing
+4. Resource Matching.
+Catering Events
+5. A weird way to text your friends without a phone.
+Parents no phones.

 ### Part C
 ### Streaming a Sensor